Four Year Plan

 4. Befriend an international student - who better than you (if you have studied internationally) knows how it feels to be a stranger in a totally new culture

-- Share your insights about the program with the Intercultural Office staff.
-Each semester the Intercultural Office surveys students who studied off campus the previous term.
+- Share your insights about the program with the Agape Center for Local & Global Engagement staff.
+Each semester the Agape Center for Local & Global Engagement surveys students who studied off campus the previous term.
 By completing this survey, you help Messiah University evaluate our programs and help us know how we can serve future students more effectively.